 Optical Thin Section Pore Space Characterization in HSV colorspace

-Optical Thin Section Pore Space is segmented converting RGBA images in HSV colorspace via Python scripts.
+Optical Thin Section Pore Space is segmented converting RGBA images in HSV colorspace by means of Python scripts.

-The workflow converts the input RGBA image into HSV colorspace, threshold it with H,S,V range slides.
+The workflow converts the input RGBA image into an HSV colorspace, thresholding it with H,S,V range slides.

-Distribution Analysis is used to compute binning histogram of Pore Size Distribution.
+Distribution Analysis is used to compute a binning histogram of Pore Size Distribution.

-The Xtra contains input data and all intermediate steps, in addition to two python scripts :
+This Xtra contains input data and all intermediate steps, in addition to two python scripts:

 - conversion from RGB to HSV

 A video shows how to use the modules on the given 2D image.

 Download a version compatible with PerGeos 2020.1 to 2020.3 HERE.

 Credit: U.S. Geological Survey, photo by Christopher Nye https://commons.wikimedia.org/wiki/File:Photomicrograph_of_rock_thin_section_Gabbroic_inclusion.jpg The workflow overview has been realized using a dataset from Stratum Reservoir